-See Carol Dweck's book on Mindset for more fantastic information on this topic
+See Carol Dweck's book on Mindset for more fantastic information on this topic (there is a specific chapter that provides insight and advice for parents)

 However, be cautious: it is common for children to take the path of least resistance during such periods.
 This may manifest itself through deflection, avoidance or 'normalising' their behaviour based upon others around them.